 The train to El Fuerte will take roughly 4 hours 30 minutes.
 El Fuerte is a fantastic place to spend at least one night after a Copper Canyon excursion.

 This is the part of the train to Copper Canyon with the most beautiful views.
-Because of this part the American Society of Travel Writters declared the Copper Canyon train as the “World’s most exciting train ride.”
+Because of this part the American Society of Travel Writers declared the Copper Canyon train as the “World’s most exciting train ride.”

 Pick up your camara and enjoy the views of the mountains and canyons from your seat.
 We highly advise to book the first class of the Chepe Express.
 Most of the clients that do not book this class regret it.

 Prepare to be wowed once more by breathtaking scenery.
-See the canyons in all its splendour, with the most stunning and mind-blowing views.
+See the canyons in all its splendor, with the most stunning and mind-blowing views.
 A large, blue alpine lake will appear as you depart Septentrion Canyon.
 Have your camera ready because the views of the mountains and lake from the train as it passes over Chinipas bridge are once again breathtaking.

 As you leave the canyon and Chihuahua state to enter Sinaloa, the terrain changes once more.
 Massive cacti, the kind seen in old Western pictures, begin to sprout on the hills and fields.

-Arrive into El Fuerte
+Arrive into El Fuerte, the las mind-blowing stop

 You should arrive at El Fuerte station in the early afternoon if you take the Chepe Express.
 El Fuerte is the famed Zorro’s birthplace, and the final spot worth visiting in the train to Copper Canyon route.
+This gorgeous town will make you fall in love again.

 Explore Historic Downtown of El Fuerte